| "Dedicated

 the kit gets a taste of high flying they will be eager to

 take off into the blue.
+Remember,

 be patient and be ruthless in not allowing bad habits to set